New

 Seminar Overview

-This degree level apprenticeship is structured into 6 modules specifically designed to support the development of key marketing knowledge and skills.
+This degree-level apprenticeship is structured into 6 modules specifically designed to support the development of key marketing knowledge and skills.

 Each module is up to a 14-week block spanning the duration of the programme.
 The modules are aligned to a significant assessment project to ensure continuous progression throughout the duration of the programme and is supported by seminars, workshops, assessment reviews and 1-2-1 coaching.